remoteintech/remote-jobs/company-profiles/whitespectre.md

 # Whitespectre

 ## Company blurb

-We are a globally distributed Software Development Consultancy, with offices in Barcelona.
+We are a globally distributed Software Development Consultancy.
 We partner closely with our clients to provide long-term embedded expertise as an integral part of their product/engineering team.
 Our focus is product excellence, Rails platform and mobile application development.

+We're driven by a constant need to improve, learn, and share- whether that's a new skill, a new technology, or a new way of seeing.
+We have offices in Barcelona and team members located across 15 countries around the world.

 ## Company size

-We are a remote-first company with a globally distributed team of around 65 people.
+We are a globally distributed team of around 65 people.

 ## Remote status

-We're a team of 60+ technologists who are passionate about delivering great products and growing businesses.
-We're driven by a constant need to improve, learn, and share- whether that's a new skill, a new technology, or a new way of seeing.
-We have offices in Barcelona and team members located across 15 countries around the world.
+We are a remote-first company.

 ## Region

-Worldwide Company
+Worldwide Company.

-## Company technologies

-Sure, we can list the latest set of technologies that we use, but that is a given.

 ## Office locations

-We have offices in Barcelona
+We have offices in Barcelona.

 ## How to apply